doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-helm-chart/index.md

 ## Better Update All The Image Refs To Pull From The Private Registry

-The default values file reveals images are coming from 2 different public registries: `quay.io` and `docker.io`.
+The default values file reveals images from 2 different public registries: `quay.io` and `docker.io`.

 Looks like `registry` can be overridden for the operator.